On minimal entanglement wedge cross section for holographic entanglement negativity: Introduction

-The above developments motivated a corresponding holographic characterization for the entanglement negativity and could be utilized to compute the entanglement negativity for the vacuum state of a $CFT_d$ dual to a bulk pure $AdS_{d+1}$ geometry in \cite{Rangamani:2014ywa}.
-In \cite{Chaturvedi:2016rcn,Chaturvedi:2016opa} a holographic entanglement negativity conjecture and its covariant extension were advanced for bipartite mixed state configurations in the $AdS_3/CFT_2$ scenario, with the generalization to higher dimensions reported in\cite{Chaturvedi:2016rft}.
-A large central charge analysis of the entanglement negativity through the monodromy technique for holographic $CFT_{1+1}$s was established in \cite{Malvimat:2017yaj} which provided a strong substantiation for the holographic entanglement negativity construction described above.
-Subsequently in \cite{Jain:2017sct,Jain:2017uhe} the above conjecture along with its covariant version was extended for bipartite mixed state configurations of adjacent intervals in dual $CFT_{1+1}$s, with the higher dimensional generalization described in \cite{Jain:2017xsu}.
-These conjectures were applied to explore the holographic entanglement negativity for various mixed state configurations in $CFT_d$s dual to the bulk pure $AdS_{d+1}$ geometry, $AdS_{d+1}$-Schwarzschild black hole and the $AdS_{d+1}$-Reissner-Nordstr{\"o}m black hole \cite{Jain:2017xsu,Jain:2018bai}.
-Subsequently the entanglement negativity conjecture was extended to the mixed state configurations of two disjoint intervals in proximity in the $AdS_3/CFT_2$ framework in \cite{Malvimat:2018txq}, with its covariant generalization given in \cite{Malvimat:2018ood}.
-In a recent communication \cite{Basak:2020bot}, a higher dimensional generalization of the conjecture described above was proposed and utilized to compute the holographic entanglement negativity for such mixed state configurations with long rectangular strip geometries in $CFT_d$s dual to bulk pure $AdS_{d+1}$ geometry and $AdS_{d+1}$-Schwarzschild black hole.
+Naturally the above developments motivated the investigation of a corresponding holographic characterization for the entanglement negativity.
+One of the first steps in this direction was proposed in \cite{Rangamani:2014ywa} for the pure vacuum state of a \cft{d} dual to a bulk pure \ads{d+1} geometry although a general prescription for arbitrary bipartite states remained elusive.
+This significant issue was addressed in \cite{Chaturvedi:2016rcn,Chaturvedi:2016opa} where a holographic entanglement negativity conjecture and its covariant extension were advanced for bipartite mixed state configurations in the \ads{3}/\cft{2} scenario, with the generalization to higher dimensions reported in \cite{Chaturvedi:2016rft}.
+These proposals involved certain algebraic sums of bulk geodesics homologous to appropriate combinations of subsystems.
+A large central charge analysis of the entanglement negativity through the monodromy technique for holographic \cft{2}s was established in \cite{Malvimat:2017yaj} which provided a strong substantiation for the proposals described above.
+Subsequently in a series of works the above holographic conjectures and their covariant extensions were utilized to obtain the entanglement negativity of various bipartite states in \cft{2}s and their higher dimensional generalizations \cite{Jain:2017aqk,Jain:2017uhe,Malvimat:2018txq,Malvimat:2018ood,Basak:2020bot}.